 - Readers’ Expectations: Do you meet reader expectations for your genre?
 Do you surprise the reader and yet fit the genre?

-- Point of View (POV): Do you stay in one character’s point of view per scene?
+- Point of View (POV): Do you stay in one character’s point of view and voice per scene?

 - Dialogue:: Is the dialogue different for each character?
 Does the dialogue move the action forward?
 Or enhance character?
 Or be appropriate for the pacing of the moment, like to lighten the mood?